oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	* `is_health_monitoring_enabled` - (Optional) (Updatable) Indicates whether health monitoring is enabled for the VM cluster / Cloud VM cluster / VMBM DBCS.
 Enabling health monitoring allows Oracle to collect diagnostic data and share it with its operations and support personnel.
 You may also receive notifications for some events.
 Collecting health diagnostics enables Oracle to provide proactive support and enhanced service for your system.
 Optionally enable health monitoring while provisioning a system.
 You can also disable or enable health monitoring anytime using the `UpdateVmCluster`, `UpdateCloudVmCluster` or `updateDbsystem` API.
 	* `is_incident_logs_enabled` - (Optional) (Updatable) Indicates whether incident logs and trace collection are enabled for the VM cluster / Cloud VM cluster / VMBM DBCS.
 Enabling incident logs collection allows Oracle to receive Events service notifications for guest VM issues, collect incident logs and traces, and use them to diagnose issues and resolve them.
 Optionally enable incident logs collection while provisioning a system.
 You can also disable or enable incident logs collection anytime using the `UpdateVmCluster`, `updateCloudVmCluster` or `updateDbsystem` API.
 * `data_storage_percentage` - (Optional) The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Specify 80 or 40.
 The default is 80 percent assigned to DATA storage.
 Not applicable for virtual machine DB systems.
 Required for BMDBs.
 * `data_storage_size_in_gb` - (Optional) (Updatable) Size (in GB) of the initial data volume that will be created and attached to a virtual machine DB system.
 You can scale up storage after provisioning, as needed.
 Note that the total storage size attached will be more than the amount you specify to allow for REDO/RECO space and software volume.
+By default this will be set to 256.
 Required for VMDBs.
 * `database_edition` - (Required when source=DATABASE | DB_BACKUP | NONE) The Oracle Database Edition that applies to all the databases on the DB system.
 Exadata DB systems and 2-node RAC DB systems require ENTERPRISE_EDITION_EXTREME_PERFORMANCE.
 * `db_home` - (Required) (Updatable) Details for creating a Database Home if you are creating a database by restoring from a database backup.